Elephant Hills

 Full Board includes: breakfast, lunch and dinner.
 All the activities in the itinerary.
 Soft drinks and alcohol are available at extra charge.

 Restaurant and bar.
 Swimming pool.
 Evening entertainment includes traditional Thai dances from local school children, film documentaries and Thai cooking demonstrations.
-Fantastic range of activities including elephant interaction, canoe trips on the Sok River and jungle treks.
-Complimentary WiFi at the Elephant Hills Camp (main camp).
+Fantastic range of activities including responsible and interactive elephant encounters that are 100% chain-free, hook-free, and riding-free, canoe trips on the Sok River and jungle treks.

 Jungle Safari